20 December 2019

 In recent years, machine learning and AI technology have made huge splashes as the DOD accelerates the development of next-generation technologies and concepts to ensure continued competitive advantage as part of its Third Offset Strategy.
 The goal is to enable faster access to information and making sense of data at machine speed that is essential for the US military to retain its overmatch.
 Furthermore, it also allows ground personnel to decrease their reliance on air platforms for intelligence, reconnaissance, and surveillance (ISR) when operating in high-pressure environments that could potentially undermine those assets.
-This point was emphasized by Air Force Colonel Matthew D. Atkins, chief of the intelligence capabilities and requirements division at SOCOM.
-According to Atkins, “Eighty percent of our [US] portfolio is geared toward the air…we’ll be putting our efforts into ways to expand ground-based and maritime-based ISR.
-That’s not only to gain dominance in those domains but also to buy down the dependency on airborne, which is most costly.”
+This point was emphasised by Air Force Colonel Matthew D. Atkins, chief of the intelligence capabilities and requirements division at SOCOM.
+According to Atkins, “Eighty per cent of [US] portfolio is geared toward the air… We’ll be putting our efforts into ways to expand ground-based and maritime-based ISR.
+That’s not only to gain dominance in those domains but also to buy down the dependency on airborne, which is the most costly.”

 Notwithstanding these developments, there are still considerable challenges ahead for using AI to enhance the effectiveness of special operations.
 Among these is gaining absolute precision and narrowing the margin of error.
-As Atkin aptly notes, “When we’re trying to personally ID an individual, there is zero margin of error…when we’re trying to count kids that might be in a compound before we go assault it, that’s something that you have to default back to.”
-Second, today’s investments could be rendered obsolete in a short-time span due to rapidly changing battlefield scenarios, thereby creating enormous pressure for defense technology industries to consistently keep up and design products that help the US military achieve and maintain its cognitive overmatch.
-Third, there are ethical concerns surrounding the utilization of AI technologies and systems.
+As Atkin aptly notes, “When we’re trying to personally ID an individual, there is zero margin of error… When we’re trying to count kids that might be in a compound before we go assault it, that’s something that you have to default back to.”
+Second, today’s investments could be rendered obsolete in a short time span due to rapidly changing battlefield scenarios, thereby creating enormous pressure for defence technology industries to consistently keep up and design products that help the US military achieve and maintain its cognitive overmatch.
+Third, there are ethical concerns surrounding the utilisation of AI technologies and systems.
 Although the DOD recently released a draft ethical guideline in October, there are concerns regarding the extent to which would be applied and integrated into the actual decision-making cycle for building and buying AI.

-As the US defense community is actively steering efforts to harness capabilities in the virtual and cognitive domains, the application AI for military purposes in Europe is relatively in its embryonic stage.
-Some member states have recently began stimulating the development of AI solutions to address gaps in their own national defense.
-In April 2019, Florence Parley, France’s Minister of the Armed Forces, unveiled a new AI strategy that advocates a responsible and controlled use of AI in the defense sector.
-However, the debate has not achieved the same level of fervor at the regional level.
+As the US defence community is actively steering efforts to harness capabilities in the virtual and cognitive domains, the application AI for military purposes in Europe is relatively in its embryonic stage.
+Some member states have recently begun stimulating the development of AI solutions to address gaps in their own national defence.
+In April 2019, Florence Parley, France’s Minister of Defence, unveiled a new AI strategy that advocates for responsible and controlled use of AI in the defence sector.
+However, the debate has not achieved the same level of fervour at the regional level.
 The EU currently does not have the necessary foundations for AI to address capability gaps in the union, especially a solid conceptual framework to help underline the benefits they bring to the armed forces.
-Moreover, it will be an extremely tall order for member states integrate AI solutions into the complex web of legacy systems.
+Moreover, it will be an extremely tall order for member states to integrate AI solutions into the complex web of legacy systems.
 Perhaps a starting point requires the EU to share data across military services, missions, and domains.
 As Heiko Borchert and Christian Brandlhuber suggest, this could stimulate efforts to use data to test AI in a simulation that mirrors real-life battlefield scenarios.
 In turn, AI developers would able to follow-up on the capability gaps that have been identified by the military community.
-Given that not all member states have sufficient resources to invest in the cognitive capabilities of their elite units and ground personnel, it is more realistic for the EU to take up a collaborative approach toward the military application of AI so that a less-capable member state could still contribute to the collective EU defense project within their level of ambition and capacity
+Given that not all member states have sufficient resources to invest in the cognitive capabilities of their elite units and ground personnel, it is more realistic for the EU to take up a collaborative approach toward the military application of AI so that a less-capable member state could still contribute to the collective EU defence project within their level of ambition and capacity.

 Written by Chonlawit Sirikupt, European Defence Researcher at Finabel – European Army Interoperability Centre